 All you need to start is a love of the outdoors, to be in decent physical shape, and to get a “kick” out of spending time with kids!

 If you love the sunshine and outdoors, being a soccer referee is a great way to get a healthy dose of both.
 In fact, there are many benefits to spending your time on a soccer field, even without being a member of a team.

 If you’ve ever watched a soccer match in person or on television, you’ve probably noticed the guy or gal dressed in black or yellow running up and down the field.
 While the soccer players themselves each play a set position on the field, the officials are back and forth covering the entire match.
 That is a lot of running over a 50 + minute game.

 2. Working with Kids

-Whether you have kids or not, watching the little tykes play soccer is certainly amusing.
+Whether or not you have kids, watching the little tykes play soccer is certainly amusing.
 They travel in clusters across the soccer field, like a swarm of honey bees chasing a flower.
 You can’t help but smile seeing them swing their little feet at the ball or run off the field to hug their parents when they get a goal.

 3. Teaching Sportsmanship and Discipline

 Like many sports, children don’t just benefit through the skills they develop.
 Good soccer players are great teammates and role models.
 As the referee, one of your main roles is to foster sportsmanship on the field.
 The referee sets the tone of the match and works to create a happy experience for kids by teaching them how to play fair and show respect for the other players.

 4. Work Matches Based Upon Your Ability, Skill, and Comfort Level